Postgraduate Diploma, Master of Science

 If you answered yes to any of these, then good news – this course is for you!

-Our remote sensing and GIS programme offer flexible learning through part-time education – while each module has assessment deadlines, you study at a time and pace that suits you.
-Further, you decide the duration of the course!
-PG Cert in 1 year, PG Dip in 2 years and MSc in 3 years.
+Our remote sensing and GIS programme offer flexible learning through part-time education – while each module has coursework deadlines, you study at a time and pace that suits you.

 Modules are taught online via Blackboard Virtual Learning Environment that provides access to lectures, practical exercises, reading and additional study materials.
 Communication tools (discussion boards, video-conferencing and email) are integrated within Blackboard and all modules are supported by experienced lecturers and tutors.
 Progress is assessed entirely online – there are no formal sit-in examinations.